 When a taxpayer has reached the relevant threshold, as determined by their submission frequency, a penalty will be charged for that failure and every subsequent failure to make a submission on time, but their points total will not increase.

-The penalty thresholds will be as follows:
+The penalty thresholds are as follows:

 After a taxpayer has reached the penalty threshold, all the points accrued within that points total will be reset to zero when the taxpayer has met both the following conditions:

 - A period of compliance (that is, meeting all submission obligations on time for the period of compliance – see table below); and

 - The taxpayer has submitted all the submissions which were due within the preceding 24 months.
 It does not matter whether or not these submissions were initially late.

 Both requirements must be met before points can be reset.